bglasber/chronocache/README.md

 A (very basic) prototype of a JDBC driver is available [here](http://github.com/bglasber/chronocache_driver).

+A copy of the REST-based TPC-E benchmark we used to evaluate Chronocache is available [here](https://github.com/bglasber/dbt5).

 ## Citation

 Brad Glasbergen, Kyle Langendoen, Michael Abebe, Khuzaima Daudjee.
 ChronoCache: Predictive and Adaptive Mid-Tier Query Result Caching.
 SIGMOD 2020.